joepritch/minesweeperJSX/readme.md

 Unforeseen issues:
 It seems like trying to change the class of an element in React might require the use of state.

+Getting the current route seems more complex than I anticipated.

 Development Differences:

   The Angular version of this project relied on a lot of Angular-specific code such as ngFor, ngClass, and adding click functions directly into the html.